 - A student and/or parent can contact the Year Adviser to discuss issues of concern about a school matter.
 Year Advisers conduct a review of Mid Year reports and may conduct interviews with students about their progress.

 - Year Advisers coordinate fund raising event/s for charity, if the students wish to hold one.
 They also organise camps for Years 7 and 11.

 All teachers monitor students’ progress throughout the year and as a result students in need may be given additional support to improve their skills by the Learning and Support Teacher.

 This is a program in which trained Year 11 students assist Year 7 students in the process of settling into secondary school.
 It involves weekly meetings in groups in Term 1.
 Year 7 and the Year 11 Peer Support team also spend a day together at the Peer Support Picnic.
-All Year 10 students are trained to be Peer Support Leaders and then a team is chosen to fulfil the role in Year 11.
+Selected Year 10 students are trained to be Peer Support Leaders and then a team is chosen to fulfil the role in Year 11.